phpbb/quickinstall/readme.txt

 developing modifications, as you won't have any conflicts of different mods.

 Installation:
 Copy the quickinstall_3.0.x folder to your local web space.
-Make sure boards/, cache/ and qi_config.cfg is writable.
+Make sure boards/ and cache/ are writable by your web server.

+Rename qi_config_sample.cfg as qi_config.cfg and make sure it to is writable by your web server.

 Download the latest phpBB version from http://www.phpbb.com/downloads/, unzip it and copy the phpBB3 directory to sources/